watertree34/watertree34/README.md

 ### Hi, I'm Hayoung Noh 👋

-I want to develop online content for offline, and I want to make the world a better place through gamification technology.
+I want to develop online contents for offline, and I want to make the world a better place through gamification technology.
-I can develop Game, VR, AR, Metaverse, Graphics projects.
+I can make Game, VR, AR, Metaverse, Graphics projects.
 I majored in Media Engineering and learned programming, graphics, computer sciences, media design, etc.
-Currently, I working as a Unity Client Developer in field of education.
+I'm currently working on a Unity Client Developer in field of education and growing up EduTech specialist.

 <!--
 **watertree34/watertree34** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.